hillu/go-yara/README.md

 - `GOOS`, `GOARCH` indicate the cross compilation target.
-- `CGO_ENABLED` is set to 1 beacuse it defaults to 0 when
+- `CGO_ENABLED` is set to 1 because it defaults to 0 when
   cross-compiling.
 - `CC` has to specified because the `go` tool has no knowledge on what C compiler to use (it defaults to the system C compiler, usually